This comes in response to a question to me on Twitter. Where should you start with Henri Lefebvre?

 If the relation between space and politics is of interest, the State, Space, World collection shows that after The Production of Space Lefebvre continued to think about these questions, but with a larger remit than the city.
 It gives a sample of the work in Lefebvre’s largely untranslated masterwork, De l’Etat (long out of print).
 In that register, The Survival of Capitalism (out of print) and The Explosion: Marxism and the French Upheaval (on May 1968) also show his political economic analysis in practice.
 They really should be read together – the French version of the The Survival of Capitalism reprinted parts of The Explosion, which are excised from the English translation, but without them the book loses some of its bite.
 There is also Introduction to Modernity, a curious, interesting but uneven collection of pieces, recently reissued in Verso’s Radical Thinkers series.

 Lefebvre was, first and foremost, a Marxist philosopher, and any engagement with his work really needs to come to terms with both parts of that description.
 Dialectical Materialism is a really important work, but not an easy read, and I’d say the The Sociology of Marx is well-worth a look, probably ahead of most other things.
 It is out of print, but easily available second-hand.
 It gives a good sense of the overall trajectory of what Lefebvre was trying to do, which can be described as taking Marxist thought into lesser-known or explored areas.
 While there is much more on these questions today, Lefebvre wrote pioneering studies of Marxism in relation to everyday life, the city, space, time, aesthetics and so on – The Sociology of Marx gives some sense of what he was doing.
-His philosophical contributions are much less known in English, but Key Writings gives a representative sample of his work in this register, along with an overall take on his work.
+His philosophical contributions are much less known in English, but Key Writings (recently reissued in the Revelations series) gives a representative sample of his work in this register, along with an overall take on his work.
 His crucial book Metaphilosophy has now appeared in translation with Verso, and I believe this will set his diverse concerns in a wider, theoretical context for Anglophone readers.

 The works listed above are those in English translation.
 Much of Lefebvre remains untranslated.
 Some of his rural writings are beginning to be translated, but more remains to be done.